svrc/pks-cluster-override-release/README.md

-# PKS Cluster Name Override Addon
+# Tanzu Kubernetes Grid Integrated (TKGI) / PKS  Cluster Name Override Addon

 ## What does this do?

-This will ensure that Kube Controller Manager in PKS clusters gets a cluster-name equal to the GUID of the cluster itself.
+This will ensure that Kube Controller Manager in TKGI/PKS clusters gets a cluster-name equal to the GUID of the cluster itself.

+Note;  This is fixed as of PKS 1.7 and no longer necessary

 ## How do I install it?